Bias and Division in the Free World: Infinite Divisibility

 \subsection{Free Infinite Divisibility}

-We now move to the general case of a freely infinitely divisible random variable with finite second moment.
-We begin with Theorem \ref{thm:ForAnyY} that shows the expression in \eqref{eq:R.thm.conclusion.free.p+} is an $R$ transform of an infinitely divisible $X$ for any $m \in \mathbb{R},\sigma^2 \in [0,\infty)$ and for any random variable $Y$.
-This first step is accomplished by removing the restriction that $E[Y^{-2}]<\infty$ in \eqref{eq:Rmusigma} in Theorem \ref{thm:Compound.Poisson} by paralleling the argument showing Lemma 1.1.3 in \cite{uwe} that proves an analog of this result in the classical case by constructing a sequence of variables approximating $Y$ whose inverse second moment exists.
+We now move beyond the compound free Poisson setting, which (as shown in the last section) corresponds to the case that the freely infinitely divisible random variable $X$ has a negative second moment.
+We begin with Proposition \ref{prop:ForAnyV} and \ref{prop:ForAnyV.sb} which show that the putative L\'evy--Khintchine $R$-transform formulas \eqref{eq:R.thm.conclusion.free.p+} and \eqref{eq:R.thm.conclusion.free.p+.sb} really do define $R$-transforms of freely infinitely divisible random variables in the $L^2$ or positive $L^1$ settings.
+This first step is accomplished by removing the restriction that $E[V_0^{-2}]<\infty$ in \eqref{eq:Rmusigma} in Theorem \ref{thm:Compound.Poisson} by adapting the argument showing Lemma 1.1.3 in \cite{uwe} that proves an analog of this result in the classical case by constructing a sequence of variables approximating $V_0$ whose inverse second moment exists.

-Following that step, we prove Theorem \ref{thm:non.compact.case}, which is the converse result to Theorem \ref{thm:ForAnyY} completing our main result: that any freely infinitely divisible $L^2$ random variable $X$ gives rise to another random variable $Y$ satisfying the relations \eqref{eq.lem:G.circ.hypothesis}--\eqref{eq:R.thm.conclusion.2}, arising as the limit of the square bias transforms of the free convolutional roots of $X$.
-Since the law of $Y$ is the L\'evy measure associated to $X$, this gives a probabilistic interpretation of the free L\'evy--Khintchine formula.
+Following that step, we prove Theorems \ref{thm:non.compact.case} and \ref{thm:non.compact.case.sb}, the converse direction, completing the proof of our main result: any freely infinitely divisible ($L^2$ or positive $L^1$) random variable $X$ gives rise to another random variable ($V_0$ or $V_+$) satisfying the conditions of Theorem \ref{thm:G.R.corresp} or \ref{thm:G.R.corresp.sb}, arising as the limit of the square bias transforms of the free convolution roots of $X$.